Can You Bring Climbing Gear on a Plane? TSA Rules for Carry-On and Checked Bags

 Is packing climbing gear in checked luggage safe?

 Most sharp and heavy climbing gear isn’t allowed in hand baggage, so it should travel in checked bags instead.
 Generally, it’s safe to pack climbing gear in checked bags, but the TSA requires it to be packed securely.
-Passengers should use an ice pick cover or other means for protecting sharp edges to prevent accidental injuries during luggage inspection.
+Passengers should use an [amazon link= “B00RNJKCUO” title=”ice pick cover”] or other means for protecting sharp edges to prevent accidental injuries during luggage inspection.

 However, with checked luggage, there’s always the risk that the bag might get lost or things could get stolen from it.
 That’s why climbers should keep their belay devices, carabiners, quickdraws, helmets, cams, and other lightweight, non-sharp climbing gear in hand baggage to prevent that from happening.

-Read Next: Can You Bring GPS Trackers and Other GPS Devices on Planes?
+Read Next: Can I Bring GPS Trackers and Other GPS Devices on Planes?

 How do I pack climbing gear in my luggage?

 Most climbing gear is allowed aboard planes in the United States, but passengers have to distribute it between hand and cargo baggage wisely to prevent triggering any airport security alarms.
 In general, you should pack non-sharp climbing gear in hand baggage (harnesses, helmets, carabiners, etc.) and sharp objects in checked baggage (ice picks, axes, pitons, screws, etc).
 In your checked bag, you can use a pouch to store together smaller sharp items like nut tools, pocket knives, pitons, stick clips, and screws.
-You should always use a protection cover for larger sharper items, like ice picks and axes.
+You should always use a [amazon link=”B00RNJKCUO” title=”protection cover”] for larger sharper items, like ice picks and axes.

 What climbing gear should I travel with?